Fudan-iGEM/2025-wiki/pages/results.md

 Having obtained the multicellular Grape Yeast and gained familiarity with the its properties, we initiated an evolutionary tracing study.

 In this section, we evaluated various combination of promoters and fluorescent protein from different perspectives,  including [confocal imaging](/measurement/#Microscopy-Qualitative-Observation-of-Signal-Variation), [flow cytometry](/measurement/Flow-Cytometry-Data-Processing-and-Composite-Score-Calculating) and [deep sequencing](/measurement/#Deep-Sequencing-Molecular-Validation-of-the-Mechanism).
-Through this thorough assessment, we eventually come up with a optimized fluorescent reporter, pSTM1 driven EMSfp499 (BBa_25IB5O7X)，that can function effectively under pressure conditions.
+Through this thorough assessment, we eventually come up with a optimized fluorescent reporter, pSTM1 driven EMSfp499 (BBa_25IB5O7X), that can function effectively under pressure conditions.

 For more details, please refer to [Measurement](/measurement).